nutanix/libvfio-user/README.md

     qemu-system-x86_64: -device vfio-pci,sysfsdev=/sys/bus/mdev/devices/00000000-0000-0000-0000-000000000000: vfio 00000000-0000-0000-0000-000000000000: failed to read device config space: Bad address

 it might mean that you haven't properly patched your kernel.

+To debug accesses to your PCI device from QEMU add the following to the QEMU command line:

+    -trace enable=vfio*,file=qemu-vfio.trace